Thinking About LLL Leadership?

 Good nutrition means eating a well-balanced and varied diet of foods in as close to their natural state as possible.

-THE WOMANLY ART OF BREASTFEEDING is now in its seventh edition.
-For nearly fifty years, this book, written by the women who founded La Leche League, has been answering the questions of breastfeeding mothers.
+The Womanly Art of Breastfeeding is now in its eighth edition.
+For nearly fifty years, this book, originally written by the women who founded La Leche League, has been answering the questions of breastfeeding mothers.
 Over the years, hundreds of thousands of mothers have turned to it for information and inspiration.

 - How human milk offers lifetime benefits to babies